filecoin-project/devgrants/open-grant-proposals/open-miner-marketplace.md

 ## Solution:

-We want to build a resource center platform focusing on miners information that aims to:
+We want to build a platform focusing on miners information that aims to:
 * provide quantitative and qualitative data about miners’ performance.
 * standardizes the above information so they are sortable and filterable.